Şükrü Birand

 Şükrü Birand (1 January 1944 – 28 June 2019) was a Turkish footballer who played as a right-back for Fenerbahçe.

 Career

 Born in Ankara, Birand started his professional career with Toprakspor in 1960–61 and then transferred to PTT Ankara (1961–1964).
-Then he transferred to Fenerbahçe where he played ten years between 1964–1974 and scored 7 goals in 317 matches with them.
+He then transferred to Fenerbahçe, where he played for ten years from 1964 to 1974 and scored seven goals in 317 matches for the club.

 He graduated from Istanbul Economics and Administrative Sciences Academy.